 OUR SOLUTION – BIMINI’s breakthrough discovery has the potential to, for the first time, effectively leverage the GH/IGF-1 axis for the development of novel cancer therapeutics.

 Our approach elegantly mimics nature, such as seen in Laron syndrome, by rendering the cell to become less sensitive to growth hormone.
 Our approach relies on a novel mechanism, thereby rendering the GH/IGF-1 axis dysfunctional.

 At BIMINI, we aim to develop a drug discovery platform around the GH/IGF-1 axis to become a leading innovator in GHR-based therapeutics

 EVIDENCE – We have identified four proprietary small molecules (BM001-004) of which BM001 is our lead compound that is currently in the pre-clinical phase.
-Our lead compound has been demonstrated both in in vitro as well as in vivo, showing promising anti-cancer effects for triple-negative breast cancer, as well as other GHR-dependent cancer types.
+Our lead compound has been demonstrated both in in vitro as well as in vivo, showing promising anti-cancer effects for different cancer types.

 Moreover, the GH/IGF-1 axis has been implicated in a variety of other indications including metabolic disorders and ageing, opening up opportunities that are associated with strong socio-economic unmet needs.

 Interested to find out more about our technology?
 Please contact us.